AbsolutelyLudicrous/importantresources/3-misconceptions.md

 Some people only accept themselves as trans well into their retirement.
 Some people know befre they turn ten.
 There really isn't a one-size-fits-all path of transness.

+**All trans people want SRS:**

+Not really;
+many do, many don't.
+SRS is sorta the 'nuclear option'.

+Also, stop worrying about what's in other people's pants;
+jeez.